At the Circulating Library Author Information: Burford Delannoy

 Alternate Name(s): (pseudonym); [Adolphus] Eugene Judge (legal name)

-Biography: Adolphus Eugene Judge was born in 1856 in London, the son of bookseller Adolphus Judge.
-He was articled as a solicitor's clerk, but began working on the stage appearing in a number of plays in the London area under the name "Burford Delannoy."
-In 1884, he married Eliza Eyles and the couple had one son.
-From this point on, Judge seems to have kept his theatrical and legal lives rigorously separate.
+Biography: Adolphus Eugene Judge was born in 1856 in London, the son of bookseller Adolphus Judge and Fanny Delannoy.
+He was articled as a solicitor's clerk, but began working on the stage appearing in a number of plays in the London area under the name "Burford Delannoy" (inspired by his mother's maiden name).
+In 1884, he married Harrietta Kate Arrowsmith and the couple had one son, William.
+Soon after the marriage, husband and wife permanently separated: in the 1891 census, both live in Harrow, but reside in separate houses.
+From his marriage on, Judge seems to have kept his theatrical and legal lives rigorously separate.
 For the former, he wrote, directed, and acted several plays, notably in connection with Sadler's Wells and the Alexandra in Southend-on-Sea.
-His son William had a brief stage career before dying by accident in 1893.
-Judge's own stage career faltered and he turned to fiction writing with The Comedians' Christmas Dinner (1897) under the pseudonym "Burford Delannoy."
+His son William had a brief stage career before dying during surgery on an injured hand in 1893—the doctor accidently administered too much chloroform.
+Judge's own stage career faltered and he turned to fiction writing with The Comedians' Christmas Dinner (1897) under his stage name "Burford Delannoy."
 He would go on to write a dozen-and-a-half detective stories.
 Meantime, Judge's legal career prospered: in partnership with Horace Priestley, he represented numerous theatrical clients.
 (The partnership of solicitors Judge and Priestley continue to this day.)
-He died in 1931.
+He died in 1931, leaving his large estate to a musician who was a non-relation.
+His wife cannot be traced prior to her death in 1936.
 NB: Only one source identifies "Burford Delannoy" with Adolphus Eugene Judge but the connection, as unlikely as it sounds, seems legitimate.

 References: British Census (1881, 1891, 1901, 1911); Essex Newsman (1 July 1893); Kemp; The Literary Year-Book (1911)